gabrielecola/GLM-methods-to-deal-with-count-data/Applied_Linear_Model_Project.md

 $HeatMap$ \
 We use a heatmap to see clearly the correlation matrix:
-1. atemp are high correllated , close to 1 so we can remove it one of them.
+1. atemp are high correllated with temp , close to 1 so we can remove it one of them.
 2. Registered/Casual and cnt are highly correlated which indicates that most of the bikes that are rented are registered , one of them we can eliminate.